Our club policy regarding Football and Hurling player injuries and best practice in the event of a player injury occurring is outlined below.

 Our Club player injury policy

 - Every player needs to be a fully paid up registered member of the Club to avail of the G.A.A.
 Injury Scheme.
-Closing date for membership is March 31st.
-For 2021 only, this was extended to May 31st.
+Closing date for Adult player membership is January 31st and for everyone else including juvenile players is March 31st.

 - If a player gets injured at a match, team managers need to ensure that the referee is informed of the injury after the match and that the referee is advised to note this in his report.
-Team managers please report the injury to Club physio, Tony Coffey, Club Secretary and the Club Player Injury officer as soon as possible after the game.
+Team managers should report the injury to your team physio, Club Secretary and the Club Player Injury officer as soon as possible after the game.

 - If a player gets injured at training, he needs to inform the team management during or after the training session that he got injured.
 If a player needs to attend a doctor or hospital they need to ensure that a Medical Certification Form is completed by the attending doctor or hospital.
-Team managers please report the injury to Club physio, Tony Coffey, Club Secretary and Club Player Injury officer as soon as possible after the training session.
+Team managers please report the injury to your team physio, Club Secretary and Club Player Injury officer as soon as possible after the training session.

 either online - click here or